corda/corda/docs/source/corda-configuration-file.rst

 :rpcUsers: A list of users who are authorised to access the RPC system.
 Each user in the list is a config object with the
     following fields:

     :username: Username consisting only of word characters (a-z, A-Z, 0-9 and _)
     :password: The password
-        :permissions: A list of permission strings which RPC methods can use to control access

-    If this field is absent or an empty list then RPC is effectively locked down.
-Alternatively, if it contains the string ``ALL`` then the user is permitted to use *any* RPC method.
-This value is intended for administrator users and for developers.
+    :permissions: A list of permissions for starting flows via RPC.
+To give the user the permission to start the flow ``foo.bar.FlowClass``, add the string ``StartFlow.foo.bar.FlowClass`` to the list.
+If the list contains the string ``ALL``, the user can start any flow via RPC.
+This value is intended for administrator users and for development.

 :devMode: This flag sets the node to run in development mode.
 On startup, if the keystore ``<workspace>/certificates/sslkeystore.jks``
     does not exist, a developer keystore will be used if ``devMode`` is true.
 The node will exit if ``devMode`` is false